Table of Contents

 The default is YES

-Ignore iView CatalogSets?
+Ignore iView CatalogSets when cataloging?

 NeoFinder will catalog the iView CatalogSets XMP data when cataloging photos or videos.
 NeoFinder will then automatically re-create Albums and Album Groups based on that data, and place the files in there for you.
 That makes the transition from iView so much easier.